CountZES: Counting via Zero-Shot Exemplar Selection: Method

 The normalized entropy of this similarity map within each box $\mathbf{b}_i$, denoted as $\widehat{H}(\mathbf{b}_i)$, quantifies how spatially concentrated the exemplar’s feature activation is.
 Low entropy indicates compact, object-specific responses, while high entropy suggests background interference or multiple objects.
 Thus, $\widehat{H}(\mathbf{b}_i)$ complements $C_{\text{close}}(\mathbf{b}_i)$ by ensuring the exemplar is both statistically consistent and semantically pure.
 Each candidate is scored as follows:

 where $\alpha=0.5$ balances count consistency and semantic compactness.
-The box with the highest score is selected as DGE, $\mathbf{b}_{\text{DGE}} = \arg\max_{\mathbf{b}_i \in \mathcal{B}_{\text{single}}} J_{\text{DGE}}(\mathbf{b}_i)$.
-DGE thus complements the text-conditioned DAE by introducing a count-driven self-supervised perspective.
-By grounding exemplar selection in the predicted density rather than textual cues, DGE enhances coverage and robustness, particularly in cluttered or repetitive scenes where text-conditioned grounding alone is insufficient.
+The box with highest score is selected as DGE, given as $\mathbf{b}_{\text{DGE}} = \arg\max_{\mathbf{b}_i \in \mathcal{B}_{\text{single}}} J_{\text{DGE}}(\mathbf{b}_i)$.
+DGE thus complements DAE by introducing a count-driven self-supervised perspective.
+By grounding exemplar selection in the predicted density rather than textual cues, DGE enhances coverage and robustness, particularly in cluttered scenes where textual grounding alone is insufficient.